warpspeed/warpspeed-docs/v1/firewall-management.md

 1. Select a nickname for the rule.
 Generally, this should be the service you are allowing.
 1. Enter the port number you want to allow.
 1. Optionally, enter the IP address you want to restrict this rule to.
-1. Verify you inputs and then click "Add Firewall Rules".
+1. Verify your inputs and then click "Add Firewall Rules".